American Eagle Outfitters Inc. (AEO) Is Now En Route to Higher Prices

-American Eagle Outfitters Inc. (NYSE: AEO) is -56.08% lower on its value in year-to-date trading and has touched a low of $9.94 and a high of $29.19 in the current 52-week trading range.
+American Eagle Outfitters Inc. (NYSE: AEO) is -56.75% lower on its value in year-to-date trading and has touched a low of $9.94 and a high of $29.19 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The AEO stock was last observed hovering at around $10.69 in the last trading session, with the day’s gains setting it 0.43%.
+The AEO stock was last observed hovering at around $10.77 in the last trading session, with the day’s gains setting it 0.18% off its average median price target of $11.00 for the next 12 months.
+It is also 31.56% off the consensus price target high of $16.00 offered by 12 analysts, but current levels are -36.87% lower than the price target low of $8.00 for the same period.

 Sponsored

-The stock witnessed a -10.75% gain in the last 1 month and extending the period to 3 months gives it a -6.71%, and is -0.27% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.43% over the week and 5.27% over the month.
+The stock witnessed a -16.73% gain in the last 1 month and extending the period to 3 months gives it a -7.67%, and is 2.43% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.12% over the week and 5.21% over the month.

 American Eagle Outfitters Inc. is expected to release its quarterly report on 12/14/2022.The EPS is expected to grow by 261.60% this year.